Patriarch Kirill of Moscow: Pussy Riot

 Three female members of the feminist group Pussy Riot were arrested in March 2012 for performing a song in Christ the Saviour Cathedral in Moscow during which they called on the Virgin Mary to "chase Putin out".
 The women were arrested for hooliganism and were later sentenced to two years' imprisonment.
-The song contained swear words offending the church itself, as well as being performed in the part of church near the altar where no laity are allowed to enter.
+The song contained profanities and was performed in front of the altar.
 This act was considered a desecration and offence by many of Orthodox believers in Russia, and depicted as such in media.
-It was also said that few people had known this feminist group before their act in the cathedral.
 Commenting on the case, Kirill said they were "doing the work of Satan" and should be punished.
 This sparked criticism of the Orthodox Church on the Runet for not showing mercy, while Amnesty International described the women as "prisoners of conscience".
 In their closing statements, members of Pussy Riot said that Patriarch Kirill had used the church to support the cultural position of Putin's government.
-Polls by Levada Center showed that a majority of Russians thought the punishment of the punk group was excessive, although only six percent of Russian were sympathetic to the group.
+Polls by Levada Center showed that a majority of Russians thought the punishment of the punk group was excessive, although only six percent of Russians were sympathetic to the group.

 Pope Benedict XVI, who was pontiff of the Catholic Church at the time, supported the position of the Russian Orthodox Church on this issue.